MagaluCloud/magalu/mgc/cli/docs/load-balancer/network-backends/create.md

 ## Flags:
 ```
     --balance-algorithm string                   Balance Algorithm: The load balancing algorithm used by the backend (e.g., round_robin) (required)
     --cli.list-links enum[=table]                List all available links for this command (one of "json", "table" or "yaml")
+    --close-connections-on-host-health-failure   Close Connections On Host Health Failure: Indicates wheter the connections to a unhealthy host should be closed or not
-    --description string            A brief description of the backend
+    --description string                         A brief description of the backend (max character count: 128)
     --health-check-id string                     Health Check Id (at least one of: uuid)
+    --health-check-name string                   Health Check Name: The name of the associated health check (max character count: 64)
 -h, --help                                       help for create
     --load-balancer-id uuid                      load_balancer_id: ID of the attached Load Balancer (required)
     --name string                                The unique name of the backend (max character count: 64) (required)
+    --panic-threshold number                     Panic Threshold: Minimum percentage of failed upstreams that load balancer will consider to give an alert (range: 0 - 100)
     --targets array                              Targets: The list of target configurations for the backend (at least one of: array or array)
                                                  Use --targets=help for more details
     --targets-type enum                          Targets Type: The type of targets used by the backend (e.g., instance, raw) (one of "instance" or "raw") (required)
 ```

 ## Global Flags: